natia-miscere/natia-miscere.github.io/feats/first-layer/symbiotes/index.md

 This extra limb grants additional 8 HP and has hardness of 10.

 > Overtime, Polymelia assimilates with the host, returning the Body Slot cost. **However, once fully returned, the Polymelia evolution cannot be removed.**

+### Infector Aspect

+**Requirements:** *3 Body Slots, WIS 16*

+The infected gains 6 small, lesser tendrils.
+They can attempt to pin humanoids using 1d20+BAB+WIS mod CMB check.
+When pinned, as full round action, the Infector can either:

+1. Link the victim as Dummy, attaching umbelical cord.
+The cord is extremely resilient, however, it can only extend upto 30 ft.
+The Dummy becomes one with the Infector, listening to every command given by the Infector unconditionally.
+Severing the cord frees the Dummy.
+Upto WIS mod Dummies can be maintained.
+New Dummy exceeding this limit frees the oldest one.
+2. Infect the victim with Level 1 Infection.
+3. Inject Bloodlings to grow inside the victim, eventually killing the host to spawn 2d2 Bloodlings.
+They obey the Infector unconditionally.
+Upto WIS mod x 4 Bloodlings can be controlled.
+Any Bloodling exceeding the limit goes feral.